Ninjaneer87/andrejground-blog/src/content/blog/sliding-box-over-the-active-item.md

 ### 2. `boxSizeAndPosition` _state_

 First, let's see what type this state is going to be.
-In order to pass this to the `style` property of our `List`, this state needs to behave like a style object with CSS properties.
+In order to pass this to the `style` property of our `List`, this state needs to take shape of a style object with CSS properties.
 So that is exactly where we are going to start from.

 ```ts
 interface BoxSizeAndPosition extends CSSProperties {